eugenia1984/english/glossary.md

 - **relaxed**: describes something or someone calm and not strict

 - **relief**: means a feeling of comfort or reassurance when something concerning improves.
 For example: `It was a relief to hear that the project was approved.` -> Relief describes the comfort felt after getting good news about the project.

+- **remote work stipend**: is a type of financial benefit offered to employees who work from home.
+Companies provide this to help cover costs like internet, office furniture, or supplies.

+`Bob is reviewing the survey results about this stipend`. -> meaning employees likely gave feedback on whether it is useful, sufficient, or needs improvement.
+The phrase survey results for the remote work stipend suggests that Bob is analyzing data about how employees feel about this benefit.

 - **representative** is a person chosen or appointed to speak or act on behalf of others.
 In a business context, representatives from a company attend meetings to discuss their needs or collaborate on projects.
 For example, He is our representative at the conference means he is the person attending the conference to represent the interests of his company.